-We (Mark and Alison) arrived in France in January 2013 having purchased La Chabanaise - a former farm just over a kilometre from the Dordogne river.
-We're based in the very south west tip of the Corrèze department of France, next to the Lot and Cantal and just a few miles from the Dordogne department.
-The area is rural, uncrowded, with beautiful countryside and stunning views.
-We live in a converted barn on the land and have recently restored the former farmhouse into two gites, with a total floorspace of around 250 square metres.
+La Chabanaise is our home and a former farm just over a kilometre from the Dordogne river.
+It is based in the very south west tip of the Corréze department of France, next to the Lot and Cantal and just a few miles from the Dordogne department.
+The area is rural, uncrowded, with beautiful countryside, magnificent roads and stunning views.
+We live in a converted barn on the land with our two friendly dogs and are on hand to assist with any questions that may arise during your stay.
+The gîtes are in the restored former farmhouse and barn.
+The restoration was completed during 2015 and the barn, more recently in 2022, resulting in clean, spacious, well insulated, comfortable accomodation with a total floorspace of around 290 square metres.

-In addition we have around five hectares of land in a small valley, made up of open pastures, woodland and two small streams.
-Our guests are free to roam across most of our site, relaxing by the natural swimming pool (10m x 5m swimming area), in the garden or at one of our picnic tables.
-Equally you can spend time meeting the animals or discovering the wildlife.
+In addition the site has around five hectares (approximately 14 acres) of land in a small valley, made up of open pastures, woodland and two small streams.
+Guests are encouraged to roam across most of the site, relax by the natural swimming pool (10m x 5m swimming area), play pétanque on our own terrain or just relax on their own private terrace.
+Equally you can spend time making dens, exploring the paths and woodland or discovering the wildlife.

 Flora and Fauna

-The variety of flora and fauna at La Chabanaise is amazing – and we were used to the countryside when we lived in England.
+The variety of flora and fauna at La Chabanaise is amazing – and I was used to the countryside when we lived in England.

-We have a pair of swallows who visit us every year, and set up home in our basement to raise their young (usually two broods a season) and we often put up a webcam to watch their progress.
+I have a pair of swallows who visit every year, and set up home in the basement to raise their young (usually two broods a season) and I often put up a webcam to watch their progress.
 During the day you will see them flying in and out of the basement with food or sitting on a wire chatting away to each other.
 Once the young fledge, you may be treated to a flying show spectacle over the meadow.
 Occasionally previous broods come in and join the fun.

 You may also be lucky enough to hear the beautiful song of the Golden Oriole, who usually arrives in early May for the duration of the summer.
 His melodic song is unmistakeable and for those with a pair of binoculars you may catch a glimpse of this shy bright yellow bird sitting in the treetops.